 Why You Shouldn’t Discredit a Bachelor’s Degree

-While we aren’t here to discredit those concerns and reasons, we wanted to address them.
-At the end of the day, a bachelor’s degree is going to set you up for success in the civilian world, and if you have the opportunity to enroll in a 4-year program at no added cost, why not?
+These are all very valid concerns.
+However, let’s look at a different perspective: A bachelor’s degree is going to set you up for success in the civilian world, and if you have the opportunity to enroll in a 4-year program at no added cost, why not?
 We’ve addressed each of the aforementioned concerns below:

 - We are all basically still children in high school.
 (Don’t let your high school experiences dictate your future.)
 Military service forces individuals to grow up.
 After years of service you have learned, grown, and matured.
 You are uniquely positioned to use the skills you’ve acquired through service and apply them to a degree program.
 Also, you can explore how to turn your military experience into college credit through the Joint Services Transcript, CLEP Exam, or DSST Exam.
 (Don’t let your past dictate your future.)

 - While the world can’t function without welders, plumbers, and masonries, the world also can’t keep spinning without highly educated individuals.
 Don’t limit yourself by only seeking out a trade-school.
-You never know the doors & opportunities that a university campus and bachelor’s degree can open for you.
+You never know what doors & opportunities that a university campus and bachelor’s degree can open for you.

 - We totally understand!
 Going from military service straight into an academic setting is one of the toughest transitions.
 Thankfully there are different ‘academic bootcamp’ programs to get you back in ‘academic shape’!
 Learn about them here…

 Veteran-Friendly Bachelor’s Programs

 Here are a few colleges and universities that have slews of military and veteran programming and assistance both on campus and virtually.

 - Southern New Hampshire University Online

 - East Tennessee State University